 A Conversation on Culture Raising

 A panel discussion with artists TJ, Charly Swing, Greg Black, and participants who worked together to raise up our Native American and Indigenous community through the social practice photography piece titled Culture Raising, located at the Riverfront Park Plaza.
-The panel discussion will be led by LCC Longhouse Steward, Lori Tapahonso.
+The panel discussion is led by LCC Longhouse Steward, Lori Tapahonso.
 Watch the video on Facebook Live